 Safer Schools Sexual Assault Task Force

 The San Francisco Board of Supervisors passed legislation in 2016 creating the Safer Schools Sexual Assault Task Force.
 The Task Force met monthly from November 2016-November 2017.
+This meeting is no longer active.

 The duties of the Task Force were to: (1) analyze State and federal laws regarding campus sexual assault; (2) recommend best practices for colleges and universities in the City to reduce sexual assault, and (3) recommend any steps the City can take, including changes in law or policy, to assist colleges and universities in reducing sexual assault.